quarkus-qe/beefy-scenarios/014-quarkus-panache-with-transactions-xa/README.md

 - Mock datasources using Testcontainers.
 - Test CRUD operations on `ApplicationEntity` using default datasource.
 - Test whether the `DataSourceResource` returns proper configuration for each datasource.

+Additional tests:
+- Rest Data with Panache test according to https://github.com/quarkus-qe/quarkus-test-plans/blob/main/QUARKUS-976.md
+Additional UserEntity is a simple JPA entity that was created with aim to avoid inheritance of PanacheEntity methods and instead test the additional combination of JPA entity + PanacheRepository + PanacheRepositoryResource, where PanacheRepository is a facade class.
+Facade class can override certain methods to change the default behaviour of the PanacheRepositoryResource methods.